2021 Supercars Championship: Impact of COVID-19 pandemic

 A pre-season test day was planned for all teams at Sydney Motorsport Park.
 With COVID-19 border closures, this was amended with all Queensland based teams and Team Sydney using Queensland Raceway, while the Victorian teams and Brad Jones Racing used Winton.

 The Albert Park round, which was scheduled to be a support category of the Australian Grand Prix, was moved to Sandown Raceway after the Grand Prix was postponed, then later cancelled in July 2021.

 The Tasmania SuperSprint round was rescheduled from 10–11 April to 17–18 April due to a COVID-19 outbreak in Brisbane.

 The Winton SuperSprint round was postponed due to a COVID-19 outbreak in Melbourne.
 Subsequently its place on the calendar was replaced by the Townsville SuperSprint, replicating the Townsville double header in 2020.

 With challenges from COVID-19, the calendar was revised, with the series set to resume at the Winton SuperSprint, with the Sydney SuperNight being rescheduled to the 19–21 November due to a COVID-19 outbreak in Sydney, it was due to be held on 21–22 August.
 Phillip Island was due to return to the calendar for the first time since 2019.
 Subsequently the Perth and Auckland events were cancelled.

 The calendar was revised once again, as the COVID-19 Delta outbreaks in New South Wales and Victoria caused the Phillip Island, Winton and Gold Coast events to be cancelled.
 The series resumed at Sydney Motorsport Park, with a quadruple-header utilising various formats and a mix of day and night racing, and ended at the Bathurst 1000.

 Series changes

-Regulation changes
+Technical changes

 The championship awarded five bonus championship points to the driver who sets the fastest lap.
 These points will only be awarded in the sprint races.

 A third tyre type, the Super Soft, was used at the Darwin and the fourth Sydney Motorsport Park events.